bright/new-www/src/pages/blog/2015-04-10-ios-layouts-for-web-developers-4-css-properties-replacements.md

 ---
 layout: post
+excerpt: >-
-excerpt: "In the fourth post in the iOS layouts for web developers series it's time for something more lightweight.
-We’ll go through various visual aspects of the controls and see how we can set it up, compared to CSS."
+  In the fourth post in the iOS layouts for web developers series it's time for something more lightweight.
+We’ll go through various visual aspects of the controls and see how we can set it up, compared to CSS.
-title: "iOS layouts for web developers #4 - CSS properties replacements"
+title: 'iOS layouts for web developers #4 - CSS properties replacements'
-date: 2015-04-10
+date: 2015-04-10T00:00:00.000Z
-tags: [iOS]
+tags:
+  - iOS
 comments: true
 author: adam
+published: true
 ---

 This is the fourth post in the [**iOS layouts for web developers** series](/blog/ios-layouts-for-web-developers/).
 The previous ones were about [the controls](/blog/ios-layouts-for-web-developers-1-basic-building-blocks/), [control positioning](/blog/ios-layouts-for-web-developers-2-control-positioning/) and [managing the appearance](/blog/ios-layouts-for-web-developers-3-managing-appearance/).
 This time something more lightweight, I hope.
 We’ll go through various visual aspects of the controls and see how we can set it up, compared to CSS.
 Let’s start with the basics - margin and padding.